clix-meta/clix-meta/.github/ISSUE_TEMPLATE/c1_general_issue.md

 ---
 name: General issue
-about: General question and comment not asking for new index or reporting errors in index definition
+about: General question or comment not asking for new index or reporting errors in index definition
 title: ''
-labels: ''
+labels: 'question, enhancement'
 assignees: larsbarring

 ---